Numerical semigroups via projections and via quotients: Outline of Main Proof

-If $\nsg$ is $k$-ray-normalescent, then we may furthermore take $\cC\subseteq \RR^k$ to be simplicial (that is, generated by $k$ linearly independent rays). \end{prop}

-Note that if $\gcd(\nsg)=d>1$, then Proposition~\ref{prop:proj} shows that, by taking the projection $\pi/d$, we may instead examine the semigroup obtained by dividing every element of $\nsg$ by $d$; that is, without loss of generality, $\gcd(\nsg)=1$ (which is equivalent to $\nsg$ being cofinite, a typical restriction for numerical semigroups).
+\begin{remark} Note that if $\gcd(\nsg)=d>1$, then Proposition~\ref{prop:proj} shows that, by taking the projection $\pi/d$, we may instead examine the semigroup obtained by dividing every element of $\nsg$ by $d$.
+In particular, $d\nsg$ is $k$-(ray)-normalescent if and only if $\nsg$ is.
+One can verify from definitions (see Remark 1.3 of \cite{BOW1}) that $d\nsg$ is a $k$-quotient if and only if $\nsg$ is.
+Therefore, without loss of generality, we may assume $\gcd(\nsg)=1$. \end{remark}

 \begin{notation} Unless otherwise stated, from now on any numerical semigroup $\nsg$ will be assumed to have $\gcd(\nsg) = 1$.
 Given a rank $k$ matrix $M\in \ZZ^{k\times \ell}$ with columns $\vec v_1, \ldots, \vec v_\ell \in \ZZ^k$, define